 Most mattresses need a flat, even surface to rest on to provide the best support.
 Some platform beds have solid panels, while others have metal or wooden slats, depending on the brand.
-The slats should be no more than three inches apart.
+The slats should be no more than 2.75 inches apart.
 Otherwise, the mattress could sag in some areas and develop soft spots.

+An underappreciated part of nighttime comfort is your bed height.
 Keeping the mattress off the floor means you’re less exposed to dust mites and bacteria.
 If you’re prone to allergies, you may sleep better without the disruption from allergic reactions, like sneezing.

 Raising the bed is not only hypoallergenic, but it can make it easier to climb in and out of bed.
 Tall people may feel more comfortable with a sturdy bed frame that’s higher than 16 inches.
-The high-profile makes it easier to get up in the morning.
+The high profile makes it easier to get up in the morning.

-Low-profile frames are more difficult to roll out of, especially for tall sleepers with joint pain.
+Low-profile frames can more difficult to roll out of, especially for tall sleepers with joint pain.
 Plus, a higher frame may give you extra storage space under the bed.
 This is a nice feature if space is limited.

 Many bed frame manufacturers are making standard platform beds with built-in storage.
 Extra drawers or shelves give you more storage space and may give you more walking space.
 If you live in a studio or one-bedroom apartment, this platform model could be the perfect solution for saving space.